chicas-spatstat-reading-group/events/02-mle-for-geostatistics/README.md

 # Maximum likelihood estimation for geostatistical models

-This will be a techincal utorial on the implementation of maximum likelihood estimation for geostatistical models.
+This will be a technincal tutorial on the implementation of maximum likelihood estimation for geostatistical models.
 [Emanuele](http://www.lancaster.ac.uk/staff/giorgi/) will show how to implement in R the fitting of a linear geostatistical model using analytical expressions for the derivatives.

 ## Material